QOTD – Do You Spend Time On Car Forums?

 Some of you will know that this is an “acoustic coupler” modem.
 One just like this sat on my home desk, next to a VT-100 terminal, in 1984.
 Most evenings it was connected to CompuServe.

 In fact, in its original incarnation CompuServe was really little more than an online home for a series of interconnected message forums.
 CompuServe itself was by no means the first online message board system – those had been developing among techie communities over the course of the 1970s.
-But what CompuServe did in the 1980s was to proof of concept that a growing segment of the general public could be interested in the sweet allure of (seemingly) anonymous conversation with strangers, electronic messaging (email), and of course using these technologies for buying/selling/trading stuff.
+But what CompuServe did in the 1980s was to prove the concept that a growing segment of the general public could be interested in the sweet allure of (seemingly) anonymous conversation with strangers, electronic messaging (email), and of course using these technologies for buying/selling/trading stuff.

 As long as we’re on a history of technology jag here, it should be noted that using electronic communications technology to buy/sell/trade stuff was in itself an established thing even before computer-based message boards.
 Surely some of you recall radio swap meets/flea markets.
 These still exist.
 In fact, selling vehicles seems to be what we would now call “evergreen content” on these programs.
 If you’re unfamiliar with the genre, consult your AM radio (huh??) dial.
 Apparently some are rebroadcast online and via Spotify.